abhisheksingh66/abhisheksingh66/README.md

 ###

+<h3 align="left">👨‍💻 About Me</h3>

-<h6 align="left">About Me<br>🎓 Graduating from Dr. A.P.J.
-Abdul Kalam Technical University with a Bachelor's in Civil Engineering in July 2022 .<br>💻 Skilled in React.js,  HTML, CSS, and more.<br>🌱 I'm constantly learning and improving to stay updated with the latest technologies in the field.</h6>
+🎓 **Education:** Graduated from Dr. A.P.J.
+Abdul Kalam Technical University with a Bachelor's in Civil Engineering in July 2022.

+🌱 **Learning Journey:** Constantly learning and evolving to stay updated with the latest technologies and best practices in the software development field.

+✨ Passionate about solving problems, building dynamic web applications, and contributing to innovative projects.

 ###